-When a user places the TotalSales measure in the Values window in a PivotTable, and then places the Product Category column from a Product table into the Filters window, the sum of Sales Amount is calculated and displayed for each product category.
+When a user places the TotalSales measure in a report, and then places the Product Category column from a Product table into Filters, the sum of Sales Amount is calculated and displayed for each product category.

-Unlike calculated columns and row filters, the syntax for a measure includes the measure's name preceding the formula.
+Unlike calculated columns, the syntax for a measure includes the measure's name preceding the formula.
 In the example just provided, the name Total Sales appears preceding the formula.
-After you've created a measure, the name and its definition appear in the reporting client application Field List, and depending on perspectives and roles is available to all users of the model.
+After you've created a measure, the name and its definition appear in the reporting client application Fields list, and depending on perspectives and roles is available to all users of the model.

 A value for each row in the table is calculated by taking values from the Calendar Year column (in the same Date table), adding a space and the capital letter Q, and then adding the values from the Calendar Quarter column (in the same Date table).
 The result for each row in the calculated column is calculated immediately and appears, for example, as 2017 Q1.
 Column values are only recalculated if the table or any related table is processed (refresh) or the model is unloaded from memory and then reloaded, like when closing and reopening a Power BI Desktop file.

-A calculated table is a computed object, based on either a DAX query or formula expression, derived from all or part of other tables in the same model.
-Instead of querying and loading values into your new table's columns from a data source, a DAX formula defines the table’s values.
+A calculated table is a computed object, based on a formula expression, derived from all or part of other tables in the same model.
+Instead of querying and loading values into your new table's columns from a data source, a DAX formula defines the table's values.

 Calculated tables can be helpful in a role-playing dimension.
 An example is the Date table, as OrderDate, ShipDate, or DueDate, depending on the foreign key relationship.
 By creating a calculated table for ShipDate explicitly, you get a standalone table that is available for queries, as fully operable as any other table.
 Calculated tables are also useful when configuring a filtered rowset, or a subset or superset of columns from other existing tables.
 This allows you to keep the original table intact while creating variations of that table to support specific scenarios.